ailr16/EmbeddedClock/dma-adc1-p2m/README.md

-DMA: Two channels memory to memory
+DMA: One channel peripheral (ADC) to memory
 ============

-Transfer data from flash memory to RAM using two DMA channels in STM32G0 microcontroller
+Transfer data from ADC1 peripheral to RAM using a DMA channel in STM32G0 microcontroller